 c1745-1812.
-His early life is largely a mystery, but it is estimated that he was born before 1750 at Kingston, Jamaica to a mother who was in slavery, was illegitimate and of mixed race.
-He would become unique in being a black officer in the Georgian Navy.
+His early life is largely a mystery, but it has been estimated that he was born before 1750 at Kingston, Jamaica to a mother who was in slavery, was illegitimate and of mixed race.
+However, other sources suggest that his long service in the West Indies left him so tanned that he was assumed to have had black ancestry.
+He would nevertheless be described as unique in being a ‘black’ officer in the Georgian Navy.

-Perkins began his naval service at Jamaica in June 1759 as a servant aboard the bomb Grenado 8, Commander Samuel Uvedale, before transferring under the command of the same officer to the Boreas 28 in the following February.
-Remaining with this vessel, he witnessed the capture of the French frigate Sir ne 32 on 18 October 1760 off Cuba, and served at the reduction of Havana in 1762 before leaving the frigate when she returned to England in the autumn.
+Perkins began his naval service at Jamaica in June 1759 as the carpenter’s servant aboard the bomb Grenado 8, Commander Samuel Uvedale, before transferring under the command of the same officer to the Boreas 28 in the following February.
+Remaining with this vessel, he witnessed the capture of the French frigate Sirène 32 on 18 October 1760 off Cuba, and served at the reduction of Havana in 1762 before leaving the frigate when she returned to England in the autumn.

 During the years of peace after 1763 he lived in meagre circumstances at Jamaica whilst subsisting on his employment as a pilot.
 In December 1771 the Achilles 60, Captain Richard Collins, grounded in Port Royal harbour under his charge, and after being court-martialled Perkins was sentenced to be rendered incapable of ever piloting another naval vessel.
 Given his vast knowledge of the waters in the western Caribbean this was a sentence that would soon be overlooked.